mtov/engsoftmoderna/en/chapter1.md

 the development process, including source code metrics and process metrics.
 Code metric examples include the number of lines in a program, providing an indication of its size.
-Process metrics include, for exaple, the number of defects reported by end-users over a specific period.
+Process metrics include, for example, the number of defects reported by end-users over a specific period.

 \index{Code Review}